-Whether you schedule an appointment with your primary care doctor to talk about mental health concerns or you're referred to a mental health provider, such as a psychiatrist or psychologist, take steps to prepare for your appointment.
+Whether you schedule an appointment with your primary health care provider to talk about mental health concerns or you're referred to a mental health provider, such as a psychiatrist or psychologist, take steps to prepare for your appointment.

 What you can do

-- Write down any symptoms you or people close to you have noticed, and for how long.
+- Any symptoms you or people close to you have noticed, and for how long.

-- Take a family member or friend along, if possible.
-Someone who has known you for a long time may be able to share important information with the doctor or mental health professional, with your permission.
+If possible, take a family member or friend along.
+Someone who has known you for a long time may be able to share important information with your provider, with your permission.

-Write down a list of questions to ask.
-These may include:
+Make a list of questions to ask, such as:

 - What type of mental illness might I have?